 - Inspection regimes

-Plan your training structure
+Plan your health & safety training induction structure

 A good way to visualise the planning of your system is to use the cycle below.
 This will help you assess the requirements of your system and if you are covering the standard requirements.